astraio/api-docs/README.md

 * content delivery via direct link or built-in CDN; and
 * flat rates for disk space and bandwidth (no tiers or additional API fees).

 The infrastructure behind Astra has powered [PhotoShelter](http://www.photoshelter.com/) for the last decade.
-Our distributed, redundant storage system currently handles billions of objects, comprising several petabytes of data.
+Our distributed, redundant storage system currently handles billions of objects, comprising several PBs of data.

 #### Contact